PicnicSupermarket/error-prone-support/testng-junit-migrator/README.md

 1. First, follow Error Prone's [installation guide][error-prone-installation-guide].
 For extra information, see this [README][eps-readme].
+(This step can be skipped for Picnic repositories!)
 2. Clone the Error Prone Support repository and checkout the branch `gdejong/testng-migrator`.
+3. Next, run `mvn versions:set -DnewVersion=0.8.1-testng-migration -DgenerateBackupPoms=false`.
+   This will update set the version to `0.8.1-testng-migration`.
-Next, run `mvn clean install`.
-This will create a snapshot version similar to `0.8.1-SNAPSHOT` of the `testng-junit-migrator` module.
-The snapshot will now be available in your local Maven repository.
+4. Next, run `mvn clean install`.
+This will create a `0.8.1-testng-migrator` version of the `testng-junit-migrator` module.
+The version will now be available in your local Maven repository.
-3. Next, edit your project's `pom.xml` and add the following `testng-migrator`
+5. Next, edit the root `pom.xml` of the target module and add the following `testng-migrator`
    profile:

 ```xml